MiguelSLz/blueos-ros2-ping/README.md

 This extension enables controlling an ArduPilot-based vehicle (BlueBoat, BlueROV) via [ROS2](https://github.com/ros2)

-## Fork
-Changes on MAVROS and some extras ROS2 packages installation.

 The extension includes the following packages:

 - [MAVROS](https://github.com/mavlink/mavros): Includes a launch file to communicate with the flight controller (vehicle)